Patna Marathon

 The Patna Half Marathon has been jointly conceptualized by NCC Dte Bihar & Jharkhand and the Department of Art, Youth & Culture (Bihar Government) to commemorate 75 years of India’s Independence (Azadi Ka Amrit Mahotsav) and 50 years of victory in the Indo-Pak war, 1971 (Swarnim Vijay Varsh).

 By involving the masses in these celebrations, we will foster national pride in India’s achievements and freedom struggle.
-The event also aims to promote Patna, the beautiful and historical city to the rest of the world, and to support Beti Bachao, Beti Padhao, and Nasha Mukt Samaj Abhiyan.
+The event also aims to promote Patna to the rest of the world, and support Beti Bachao, Beti Padhao, and Nasha Mukt Samaj Abhiyan.

-Prohibition, Excise & Registration Department, Bihar and the Tourism Department - Government of Bihar are the title sponsor for the event.
+Prohibition, Excise & Registration Department, Bihar and the Tourism Department - Government of Bihar are the title sponsors for the event.

 The event is scheduled for 27 March 2022.

 Event categories

 There are three categories for contestant: